 Flow Sensor Compatibility

-Flow sensors monitor the actual flow of water running through a pipe; this allows the controller to record and report your sprinkler's water consumption in gallons.
-The Rachio 2nd Generation (Gen 2) Smart Sprinkler Controller is compatible with the following flow sensors:
+Flow sensors monitor the actual flow of water running through a pipe; this allows the controller to record and report your sprinkler's actual water consumption in gallons.
+The Rachio Generation 2 Smart Sprinkler Controller is compatible with the following flow sensors:

-Rachio's 1st Generation Smart Sprinkler Controller is not compatible with wired flow sensors.
+The Rachio Generation 1 Smart Sprinkler Controller is not compatible with wired flow sensors.

 Flow Sensor Installation